Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 3 - My first ever Torch/tensor model.
 Its functuion is nothing just it just take random data and predicts.
 Weak point :
-  Its predicts are just random because of random data inputted, i juat wanted to create a torch model, hence this is what i spend my day on.
+  Its predicts are just random because of random data inputted,
+i just wanted to create a torch model, hence this is what i spend my day on.